 Recently, John White, the son of the late Ottawa poet Jane Jordan (1926-2007) [see my obituary for her here] contacted us through our Chaudiere Books email address to offer us some books from her mother’s library.
 “I want the books to go to poets,” he told us.
 We said “Sure, of course, I guess,” not realizing the treasure-trove of six (so far) bins of books, journals, chapbooks, flyers and manuscripts that would end up in our living room.
 Sara Jane Jordan [see her Penumbra Press bio here] was known in Ottawa for many years as being one of the first to organize a reading series in the city, hosting events through Pestelozzi College on Rideau Street in the early 1970s, and her library shows an engagement with numerous writers both local and national including Ted Plantos, Juan O’Neill (who took over Jordan’s series and renamed it The Sasquatch Reading Series), Robert Craig (poet and co-editor/co-publisher of publications such as Sparks magazine and Ottawa Poetry News), Al Purdy, William Hawkins, Harry Howith, Seymour Mayne, George Johnston, Margaret Atwood, Enid Rutland, Ralph Gustafson, Milton Acorn, Patrick White and multiple other writers (and journals) I’ve not even heard of.

-As the story goes, Jane White was involved with a variety of Toronto poetry circles (such as those around Poetry Toronto, a monthly poetry and listings publication that would later influence the creation of the monthly publication Bywords—which itself later morphed into bywords.ca) throughout the 1960s, divorced and moved to Ottawa just after her children moved out of the house.
-She didn’t see in Ottawa what she had left behind in Toronto, so she decided to organize events.
-She changed her name to Jane Jordan, and began organizing events.
+As the story goes, Jane White was involved with a variety of Toronto poetry circles (such as those around Poetry Toronto, a monthly poetry and listings publication that would later influence the creation of the monthly publication Bywords—which itself later morphed into bywords.ca) throughout the 1960s, relocating to Ottawa in 1971 with her husband and four children when her husband, a chartered accountant, took a job at the Canadian Revenue Agency.
+Once here, she didn’t see in Ottawa what she had left behind in Toronto, so she decided to organize events.
+Under the name Jane Jordan, she began organizing events.
 She published her poems in journals, and even produced a small handful of books.

 Scattered across six bins, there are copies of WORDFEST, a publication produced as part of an annual poetry festival held at SAW Gallery: the first was held on August 6 and 7, 1982, and the second, August 12-14, 1983.
 To get a sense of activity, the 1982 chapbook includes work by Cyril Dabydeen, Mark Frutkin, Alice Groves St. Jacques, Blaine Marchand, George Miller, Riley Tench, Lorna Uher (who became Crozier) and Patrick White.
 The second annual includes work by Richard Truhlar, Steven Smith, Colin Morton, steve mccaffery, Robert Hogg, Michael Dean and Catherine Ahearn.